Azure/fleet/docs/tutorials/JoinOnPremClustersToFleet.md

 But we still need to clean-up residual resources on the hub and on-prem clusters.

 > **Note:** There is a case where `MemberCluster` resource deletion is stuck, this occurs because we didn't install all the member agents required.
-> If this case occurs run the following command,
+> If this case occurs, stop the delete member cluster command and then run the following command,

 ```
 kubectl delete internalmembercluster <cluster-name> -n fleet-member-<cluster-name>